-You’ve heard of it before.
-You’re probably curious about what it is.
-But chances are, you’re still on the edge about the whole thing.
+You’ve heard of it before: the mysterious dark web.
+You’re probably equally curious and on the edge about the whole thing.

 What is the dark web, and who uses it?
 Get ready to discover some of the great websites we’ve discovered in the hidden corners of the dark web.

 Before you learn what exactly the dark web is, it’s important to know what makes it different from its bigger brother, the deep web.